adamhsparks/Modelling_Nematode_Populations/README.md

 uptake of nutrients and water causing nutrient deficiency and water stress (Thompson 2015).

-J Thompson modelled the population of *P. thornei* in wheat in Queensland, Australia using a linear and quadratic equations.
+In the original paper the population of *P. thornei* in wheat in Queensland, Australia is modelled using a linear and quadratic equations.
 The study aimed to investigate the effects of soil profile temperatures after different sowing dates on reproduction of the nematodes in susceptible and moderately resistant wheat cultivars in the subtropical grain region of eastern Australia.
 Thi s document recreates the models for population densities of *P. thornei* as described in *Modelling population densities of root-lesion nematode (*P. thornei*) from soil profile temperatures to choose an optimum sowing date for wheat* (Thompson 2015).

 There are two types of models described in the paper, the first model is a linear model used to describe the unplanted control and two quadratic